alsash110/comm-2216-obs/docs/files/CRUD.md

 <br />

 >![Note icon](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/icons/note.png?raw=true "Note"){: style="float: left" }
->> **Note**: Use the `mkdir` command to create a new directory.
-You may notice that the `mv` command is used here again but this time the command is used to move a file into a different directory by entering the file name and then the directory name.
+>> **Note**: You may notice here that you use the `mv` command to move a file into a different directory by entering the file name and then the directory name.
 <br />
 <br />